 - The RIGHT takes you on top of the arch, but is extremely steep and dangerous.
 Would be easy to slip off the edge here.

 We found the hike to be really scary.
-We’re like medium level hikers and I could classify this as a trail for advanced hikers.
+We’re like medium level hikers and I would classify this as a trail for advanced hikers.
 Robin, my husband, is terrified of heights and refused to go down the whole path.
 I slide down to capture some photos but I was so afraid I would drop my camera or shoes and they’d roll right into the ocean!

 The best time of day to visit the Samuel H Boardman Natural Bridges for the best photography is at sunrise or sunset when the sun rays beam through the arches.
-The photos above are taken by my friend Kelsey who visited at sunrise one morning!

 As I mentioned, I found the trail to be really hard towards the end.
 It was quite a workout!
 Here’s what you should pack for a safe hike to the Natural Bridges: